 Of course, the last thing you want is for their departure cause a major uproar, resulting in unsettled clients and disrupting the flow of business.
 The person’s departure won’t go unnoticed — especially if they have a high-profile role on your team— but if you handle the situation in a discrete manner, it should keep the disruption to a minimum.
 Use these 5 strategies for the replacement of an employee.

-Decide When You’ll Let the Employee Go
+1. Decide When You’ll Let the Employee Go

-Inform Only a Small Group of Staffers
+2. Inform Only a Small Group of Staffers

-When an employee leaves your company, you typically make an announcement and probably have a goodbye party.
+When an employee voluntarily leaves your company, you typically make an announcement and probably have a goodbye party.
 In this case, you need to do the opposite and inform only those who truly need to know about the situation.
 It’s best if as few people as possible know what the employee did, because it’s probably not something you want getting out to your clients and the general public.

-Create a Strategic Plan
+3. Create a Strategic Plan

 Hiring discretely is very possible, but you’ll need a robust plan in place that covers all the bases.
 For obvious reasons, you won’t want to post the job publicly, so decide if you’ll consider internal candidates and how you’ll go about finding interested, qualified external contenders.

-Interview Candidates Off-Site
+4. Interview Candidates Off-Site

 Parading candidates through your office is bound to raise eyebrows, so you’ll have to deviate from your standard interview strategy.
 Secure an off-site location for these meetings, so you don’t have to sneak candidates in and out the back door.

-Work With a Staffing Partner
+5. Work With a Staffing Partner to Replace the Employee

 Conducting a discrete job search is a process filled with challenges, so consider taking on a staffing partner.
-This is a savvy way to resolve many of the obstacles that accompany this approach, including finding qualified candidates and having an off-site location to conduct interviews.
+This is a savvy way to resolve many of the obstacles that accompany this approach, including finding top talent, and having an off-site location to conduct interviews.
 Your recruiter will lead the charge, allowing you to keep the search under wraps and find an outstanding replacement in no time at all.